 - Opportunities for active participation in community service projects

-Furthermore, national studies conducted annually consistently indicate that students who choose to join Greek-letter organizations experience many positive benefits, including the following:
+Furthermore, national studies conducted annually consistently indicate that students who choose to join fraternities or sororities experience many positive benefits, including the following:

-- Greek students are more likely to stay in college than non-Greek students
+- Fraternity and sorority students are more likely to stay in college than other students

 - College graduates who belong to a sorority or fraternity tend to be more financially successful than other college graduates

-- Greek alumni give both more money and more frequently to their alma maters than non-Greek alumni
+- Fraternity and sorority alumni give both more money and more frequently to their alma maters than other alumni

-- Greek students are more active on campus and in community activities.
+- Fraternity and sorority students are more active on campus and in community activities.
 Upon graduation, these members are also more likely to get involved in volunteer and charitable organizations.

 Costs for joining a fraternity or sorority vary by chapter.
 If the chapter possesses a chapter house, costs are fairly comparable to living in a residence hall at MU.
 Contracts of chapters with housing typically include room and board, as well as social fees, local and national dues, and some incidentals.
 Costs are paid directly to the fraternity/sorority.
 Most chapters offer payment plans for students, and scholarships may be available within the individual chapters as well.
 The University does not have a role in this process; the student deals directly with the chapter.
 It is important that the student asks questions so that they are able to understand where the money is going.

-Being a Greek member can be a substantial time commitment.
+Being a fraternity or sorority member can be a substantial time commitment.
 Some students put all of their time into their fraternity/sorority, while others divide their time between their chapter and experiencing other things on campus.
 There are some required events, but you can always choose which events you want to be a part of.
 And remember, scholarship is one of the shared values of all fraternities and sororities, so activities will not take away from the student’s academic career, as long as the student plans ahead.
-Greek students learn quickly how to manage their busy schedules, which will help them scholastically, as well as after graduation as they move into the workforce.
-The more time members spend with their fraternity brothers or sorority sisters at chapter activities, the more they will get out of their Greek experience.
+Fraternity and sorority students learn quickly how to manage their busy schedules, which will help them scholastically, as well as after graduation as they move into the workforce.
+The more time members spend with their fraternity brothers or sorority sisters at chapter activities, the more they will get out of their experience.